pscanf/baucis/README.md

 # baucis v0.20.2

 Baucis enables you to build scalable REST APIs using the open source tools and standards you and your team already know.
+Like Baucis and Philemon of old, the module provides REST to the weary traveler.
+[Baucis](https://en.wikipedia.org/wiki/Baucis_and_Philemon) is not the same as [Bacchus](https://en.wikipedia.org/wiki/Dionysus).

-Baucis is tested with over 130 Mocha.js tests.
+Baucis is tested with over 150 Mocha.js tests.
 Baucis is used in production by at least one Fortune 500 company.

 If you like Baucis, [please consider tipping](https://www.gittip.com/wprl/).